 What is Peanut Butter?

 We first need to have a look at the history of Peanut Butter.
-Peanuts originated from South America where it was regularly consumed by the Incan population.
+Peanuts originated from South America, where the Incan population regularly consumed it.

-It was brought to Europe by explorers and it went to Northern America from Africa in the 1700s.
-At that point, peanuts were just consumed roasted, not as a butter.
+It was brought to Europe by explorers, and it went to Northern America from Africa in the 1700s.
+At that point, peanuts were just consumed roasted, not as butter.

 It is believed that the first commercial Peanut Butter was created at the end of the 19th century in St. Louis as a protein substitute.
-From there it grew to become what it is today, an economical spread loved by many.
+From there, it grew to become what it is today, a cheap spread loved by many.

 However, with tastes changing over the years, peanut butter evolved from being strictly made of peanuts to more complex (and questionable) recipes.